jvmrangel/Adm-de-Banco-de-Dados-Trabalho/README.md

 MySQL: 0.204 - 0.187 - 0.190 - 0.195 - 0.182 = Média: 0.191 sec

 ## 3ª Query (TPC-H Q19)
+The Discounted Revenue Query reports the gross discounted revenue attributed to the sale of selected parts handled in a particular manner.
+This query is an example of code such as might be produced programmatically by a data mining tool.

 ```sql
 SELECT Sum(l_extendedprice * ( 1 - l_discount )) AS revenue